Fred Olen Ray

-Fred Olen Ray (born September 10, 1954) is an American film producer, director and screenwriter of more than 200 low- to medium-quality feature films in many genres, including horror, science fiction, action/adventure, erotic thrillers, crime dramas, and holiday films.
+Fred Olen Ray (born September 10, 1954) is an American film producer, director and screenwriter of more than 200 low quality feature films in many genres, including horror, science fiction, action/adventure, erotic thrillers, crime dramas, and holiday films.

 Ray is the head of Retromedia, which releases DVDs of both his own productions and archival films.
 He has also worked for other well-known independent studios and on a few occasions for major Hollywood studios.
 He has been cited as an inspiration for many independent filmmakers.
 He loaned a 16mm camera to Quentin Tarantino so he could make My Best Friend's Birthday.

 Aside from his work in the film industry, Ray was also a professional wrestler.
 His wrestling name was Fabulous Freddie Valentine.

 Early life

 Ray was born September 10, 1954, in Wellston, Ohio, to a family originally from West Virginia.
 As a teenager, he regularly read Famous Monsters of Filmland magazine.
 Being a fan of horror and science fiction films such as Abbott and Costello Meet Frankenstein and the AIP movies of the 1950s and 1960s, Ray started making his own movies at the age of fourteen.
 At age seventeen, he self-published three issues of the amateur fantasy-film fanzine Dagon in 1972.